drewf24/world-airbnb/proposal/proposal.md

     ## 2 Private room                      45                  214
     ## 3 Entire home/apt                   42                  229

-The table shows that the median availability are 90 days for shared room, 45 days for private room, and 42 days for entire home/apartment.
+The median availability are 90 days for shared room, 45 days for private room, and 42 days for entire home/apartment.
+The range for shared room type is the highest with 341 days.

+Creating a new variable mutate to use availibility as a index of popularity of the listing based on “busy”, “not busy” and “NA”.
+Visualizing this data using a segmented barplot:

 ``` r
 abnb %>%